Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Introduction

 The organization of this paper is as follows.
 In Section 2, we prepare necessary ingredients of our study and state our main theorem.
-In Section 2.1, first, we prepare necessary notations and we recall the definition of the pinned Brownian measure and the $H$-derivative on $\Pea$.
+In Section 2.1, first, we prepare necessary notations and we recall the definition of the pinned Brownian motion measure and the $H$-derivative on $\Pea$.
 We next introduce domains $\D\subset \Pea$ and define Witten Laplacian $L_{\la,\D}$ with the Dirichlet boundary condition on $\D$.
 In Section 2.2, we recall the explicit form of the Hessian of the energy function $E(\gamma)=\frac{1}{2}\int_0^1|\dot{\gamma}(t)|^2dt$ and the eigenvalues of the Hessian (\cite{a2003}).
 We next state our main theorem (Theorem~\ref{main theorem}).
 In our main theorem, we are concerned with the set of discrete spectrum of approximate Ornstein-Uhlenbeck type operators.
 We need to give examples for which there are many discrete spectrum of $-L_{\la,T_i,W_0}$.
 We give such an example in the case where $G=SU(2)$ in Proposition~\ref{example of discrete spectrum}.
 The proof will be given in Appendix.
 In Section 2.3, we prepare necessary tools from rough path analysis and Malliavin calculus.
-By the nice property of the $H$-derivative on $\Pea$, $\Pea$ is isomrphic to a submanifold $S_a=\{w\in \Omega~|~Y(1,e,w)=a\}$, where $Y$ is a solution of rough differential equation, $dY_t=Y_td \bar{w}_t$, where $\bar{w}$ is a geometric rough path lift of $w\in \Omega\subset W$.
+A certain subset $\Peaomega$ of $\Pea$ is isomorphic to a submanifold $S_a=\{w\in \Omega~|~Y(1,e,w)=a\}$, where $Y$ is a solution of rough differential equation, $dY_t=Y_td \bar{w}_t$ and $\bar{w}$ is a geometric rough path lift of $w\in \Omega\subset W$.
 Here, $W$ is a classical Wiener space and $\Omega$ is the subset for which the smooth rough path lift $\overline{w^N}$ of the dyadic polygonal approximation $w^N$ converges in rough path topology.
-The isomorphism is given by the mapping $Y : S_a\ni w\mapsto Y(\cdot,e,w)\in \Pea$.
+The isomorphism is given by the mapping $Y : S_a\ni w\mapsto Y(\cdot,e,w)\in \Peaomega(\subset\Pea)$.
 By using the isomorphism, we can reduce several problems in $\Pea$ to the corresponding problem in $S_a$.
-The finite measure associated with the positive generalized Wiener functional $\delta_a(Y(1))$ in the sense of Watanabe plays important role.
-In Section 2.4, we define the operator $L_{\la,T_i,W_0}$ in general cases.
+The finite measure on $S_a$ associated with the positive generalized Wiener functional $\delta_a(Y(1))$ in the sense of Watanabe plays important role.
+In Section 2.4, we define the operator $L_{\la,T_i,W_0}$ in general settings.
 In Section 2.5, we recall the refined version of Gross's log-Sobolev inequality with a potential function on $\Pea$ and prove necessary semi-boundedness theorem for $\E_{\la,\D}(f,f)=\int_{\D}|\nabla f|^2d\nu_{\la,\D}$ by using the inequality.